mtlynch/mtlynch.io/_posts/2018-01-09-ketohub-month-3.md

 A small percentage of users will stick around the week after they discover the site, but the percentage decreases each week.
 After four weeks, the percentage shrinks to zero.

-From what I've heard, a good website will bring back at least 10% of its users the week after they discover the site.
+From what I've heard, a good website will bring back at least 10% of its users the week after they discover it.
 I'm far below 10%, so my focus in January will be increasing retention.

 # Next steps